dnnguyen99/blog/_posts/2023-05-30-multiple-linear-regression.md

   1 & 0.3728 & -0.1690\\
   \end{bmatrix}$$

-We will also need to normalize the new person's height and weight using the mean and sd height and weight from the dataset.
+We will also need to normalize the new person's height and weight using the mean and standard deviation of the height and weight from our dataset.
 For the fifth person, their normalized height is $0.0746$ and their normalized weight is $-0.1690$.

 Now, we can use the equation $\hat{\beta} = (X^TX)^{-1}X^T y$ to find the coefficients of the regression model.
 First, we need to find the inverse of $X^TX$.
 Recall from our derivation above that $X^TX$ has to be non-singular (i.e., $X^TX$ has an inverse).